 You will receive an email prompting you to login when the courses open to you.
 Please ensure your preferred email address is listed in your Myinfo student information.
 For more information about the programs and the company that administers the programs, please go to www.everfi.com.

-- The AlcoholEdu for College, Haven, and Transit programs are open now.
+The AlcoholEdu for College, Sexual Assault Prevention (Haven), and Transit programs are open now.
 Please complete part 1 prior to arrival on campus.